davidp94/le-pacemaker/README.md

 - User manage heirs
 - User manages when heirs can have withdraw the funds
 - User deposits ethers
-- User have to send an "heartbeat" regularly within a period of time that he has set  - to not let the heirs withdraw his ethers
+- User musts send an "heartbeat" regularly within a period of time that he set  - to not let the heirs withdraw his ethers
 - If user doesn't send it after this period of time (counted with blocks) - any of the heirs (which can be a multisig smart contract) can take the ethers out.

 ## How to get started